inventit/inventit.github.io/references/moat-java-api-document.md

 }
 ```

-3) This declaration means the method is performed synchronously and is expected for the object itself NOT to be updated after the execution.
+3) This declaration means the method is performed synchronously.

 ```java
 @Command